ovh/docs/pages/account/customer/iam-manager-access/guide.en-us.md

 - Add your account as a resource
 - Add the 4 rights listed above as an action

-You can now link your users to this policy to give them the right to log on the manager
+You can now link your users to this policy to give them the right to log on the OVHcloud Control Panel

 ### Using API